 Storytelling is an art form that dates back to the beginning of civilization.
-My projects attempt to sequentially lead the viewer through a series of images, from a beginning, to a middle, and finally to an ending.
+My allegorical stories attempt to sequentially lead the viewer through a series of images with both a literal and symbolic interpretation.

 What is it like for a product to state that it is “Made in the USA”?
 What does this really mean, especially in today’s economy?
 Is this just a cliche?
 Considering the state of the manufacturing industry, is it even worth discussing, since so many manufacturing jobs have disappeared to foreign shores?
 Answering these questions has become the essence of my project.